 A recent Stanford study showed that companies with employees working from home could save money, decrease by 50% of their employee attrition and absenteeism.

-When it comes to complex, creative tasks, motivation to perform is sparked by a desire for internal rewards, not a paycheck.
+When it comes to creative tasks, motivation is sparked by a desire for internal satisfaction--not an external paycheck.

-In short, employees are motivated by a passion for learning, mastery, and personal growth.
+In short, people are deeply motivated by a desire for learning, growth, and mastery.

 To keep your workforce engaged, you need to offer some level of autonomy and potential for professional growth.
 As such, you should let employees get involved with determining their goals and objectives.
 This tactic is highly effective, and virtually free!

 It’s even easier in small companies!
 If your SMBs create software, for instance, discuss the creation steps with your employees, including the design, the features, the user experience, etc. Your employees will get even more involved in projects because they will feel they contribute to their creation.